ChetGan/Packet-Capture/README.md

-# Packet-Capture
+# Packet-Sniffer
-A packet capture program that displays all fields for every packet
+A packet sniffer program that displays all fields for every packet in a network.